-Starting from 2022, all journal contents, including articles, peer reviews, data, and software code are published exclusively at DIGITAL.CSIC, the institutional open access repository of the Spanish National Research Council, at no cost for authors or readers.
+In 2022, Psicológica was relaunched as a diamond open-access journal, making all content—including articles, peer reviews, data, and software code—freely available exclusively through DIGITAL.CSIC, the institutional open access repository of the Spanish National Research Council (CSIC).

 Scope

-The Journal publishes original research articles (including replication studies), opinion letters, registered reports, and invited reviews.
+Psicológica publishes original research articles (including replication studies), opinion letters, registered reports, and invited reviews.
+Special issues are also considered.

 Editorial Board